Fer-Jg/TownyAdvanced-Spanish/Installation.md

 By default player cannot build/break in the wilderness, if you want to enable this use `/ta toggle wildernessuse`

 By default Towny will regenerate explosions in the wilderness, and when towns unclaim land their blocks will disappear and return to their pre-claim appearance.
-If you want to disable this use `/ta toggle regernations`.
+If you want to disable this use `/ta toggle regenerations`.

 ## Configuring config.yml
 1. Navigate to _plugins/Towny/Settings_